 Configuring the Server Service

-Administrators can customize the service settings of Logi Report Server, such as the ports for accessing Logi Report Server, maximum connections and handlers, and SSL connection.
-This topic describes how you can configure the server service and SSL for a standalone Logi Report Server.
+Administrators can customize the service settings of Logi JReport Server, such as the ports for accessing Logi JReport Server, maximum connections and handlers, SSL connection and so on.

-- In the Server Console, point to Administration on the system toolbar, and then select Configuration > Service from the drop-down menu.
-Server displays the Service page.
+- In the Logi JReport Server console, point to Administration on the system toolbar, and then select Configuration > Service from the drop-down menu.
+The Service page is displayed.

 - In the Port text box, input a port as the TCP port on which Logi JReport Server listens.
 The port can be an integer between 1 and 65535.
 However, numbers less than 1024 are usually reserved by system, and so numbers larger than 1024 are preferred.
 Logi JReport Server uses 8888 as the default port.

-- Server selects Enable Secure Socket Layer Connection by default.
-It means that you can use HTTPS schema to visit the Logi Report Server UI in the standalone mode.
-You can configure the other SSL settings.
-For more information, see Configuring SSL in Standalone Logi Report Server.
+- Check Enable Secure Socket Layer Connection if you want to use HTTPS schema to visit the Logi JReport Server UI in the standalone mode, then specify the other settings as required.
+For more information, see Enabling SSL in Standalone Logi JReport Server.

-- The Servlet Properties File Name text box displays the full path of the property file servlet.properties of the servlet jet.server.servlet.JRServlet.
+Servlet Properties File Name text box displays the full path of the property file of the servlet jet.server.servlet.JRServlet.
 Assuming that Logi JReport Server has been installed to

-- Specify whether Logi Report Server listens on all network addresses or just some, by selecting the corresponding radio button:
+- Specify whether Logi JReport Server listens on all network addresses or just some by selecting the corresponding radio button:

 - All Network Addresses